Dr-Zee/linearFade/README.md

 Functions break out each rgbw value, compare with the previously set color, get the number of steps needed to transition each pixel, then get a step duration that will spread the steps evenly across the fade.
 Then on each step duration, the appropriate pixel value increments/decrements until all colors are reached by transition duration end.

 Functions are surprisingly accurate given that they're not using floats. a 15 minute transition will finish only off by 200-300 milliseconds.
 For my purposes this is a perfectly fine margin of error.

+Also works for brief transitions, but due to being int values, interpolation breaks down as the duration goes ~< 2-3 seconds.
+Transition still occurs, but if the duration steps are too small, the < 1 rounding errors compound and you get a very fast fade.

 ### colorFade
 R, G, B, W, fade duration in seconds, time to hold on color in seconds.